ggsato/smatra_docs/README.md

-# traffic_counter_docs
+# smatra_docs
-the repository to store docs of traffic_counter for the readthedocs integration
+the repository to store docs of smatra for the readthedocs integration